 One of the Coast’s favourite spots for Insta nature shots, you can’t go wrong here.
-There’s all the usual picnic set-up—BBQs and picnic tables and a pretty walk through the rainforest, but the pay-off at the end is epic.
+There’s all the usual picnic set-up—BBQs and picnic tables (although these are still off limits for now) and a pretty walk through the rainforest, but the pay-off at the end is epic.
 Buderim Falls are gorgeous and they’re worth every step.

 Noosa North Shore

 If you’ve got to get there by boat, then it must be good, right?
 Noosa North Shore is a bit of a trek to get to, but as soon as you cross the river from Tewantin, it feels like you’re in the middle of nowhere.
 You’ll definitely need a car to get around, but you can either head to the beach side, where, if you’re lucky, you’ll see a 4WD amateur get stuck in the sand on an incoming tide.
 Or, you can find a quiet clearing on the river side and share your picnic with kangaroos and sea eagles.